Luke and Brian Comer

-Luke and Brian Comer are Irish billionaire property developers and the founders and owners of the Comer Group, a privately owned UK property development company.
+Luke and Brian Comer are Irish billionaire property developers and the founders and owners of the Comer Group, a privately owned UK-based international property development company.

 Early life

 The Comer brothers come from Glenamaddy, County Galway, in Ireland.
 Luke is the older brother, born in November 1957; Brian was born in January 1960.
 The brothers left school in their early teens to work as plasterers.

 Property development career

 After moving to London in 1984, working first as plasterers, the brothers into property development.
 Since then their focus has shifted to Germany and then to Ireland in 2010, in their quest for value for money.

 The brothers' projects include the conversion of the listed Friern Hospital (formerly Colney Hatch Asylum) to residential accommodation in the mid-1990s as Princess Park Manor.

 The Comers invested more than €75 million in property purchases in Ireland, the UK, and Germany in a six-month period (November 2015-April 2016) and reported plans to invest an additional €200 million in the 18 months to follow.
 In 2017, two farmers in Ireland filed suit against the brothers over land rights to five acres of grazing territory in north county Dublin.

 In 2018, the Comers purchased Kilmartin House, a 111-acre piece of land in Dublin 15 to be used for a residential development.
 In May 2018 it was reported that the Beckett Building, which was purchased by the Comer Brothers in 2013 for roughly €5 million, was sold to Kookmin Bank for €101 million.

-According to the Sunday Times Rich List in 2023, the brothers had a net worth of £913 million.
+According to the Sunday Times Rich List in 2026, the brothers had a net worth of £946 million.